 They help you live longer, sell more products, and even encourage better conversation flows.
 We won’t get too in-depth here.

-7. Bring a Friend
+7. Bring a friend along

 You can bring a work friend to help you sweet talk some leads, but you can also just bring your old buddy to help make conversations easier and your body language more relaxed.

 The conference doesn’t have to be serious 100% of the time.
 We know!
 You want to get as many networking opportunities as possible.
 But that doesn’t mean that you can’t goof off a little.

 So relax, go into your next conference prepared, relaxed, and leave your sales goals behind.
 Right now it's all about meeting new people and forming real connections.
-You got this!